fosslight/fosslight-guide-en/started/2_try/4_project.md

 3. Click the'Verify' button to perform the verification process.
     - After verifying, the number of files found in the OSS Package is displayed in the File Count column.
 If there is an open source that was not found, it displays "path not found".
     - You can check the README, File List and Banned List found in the OSS Package.
-        - README: README file included in OSS Package
+        - README : README file included in OSS Package
-        - File List: List of files in OSS Package
+        - File List : List of files in OSS Package
-        - Banned List: List of files that should not be disclosed such as "Proprietary", "Commercial"
+        - Banned List : List of files that should not be disclosed such as "Proprietary", "Commercial"

 #### 3-2.
 Notice Tab